 There will be a viewing platform positioned at a number of stages at Field Day.
 The platform offers seating so that a friend or personal assistant can be accommodated.
 The platform at main stage is not undercover, the other platforms are.
 You require a pass to access the viewing platform.
 Customers who have a standard ticket should contact us (via email@example.com) prior to the event to be listed so that you can collect a pass on arrival.
 When contacting us, please state the day that you are attending, your name, DOB and reason for needing the pass, you may be asked to supply evidence (we maintain information from previous years so if you have supplied this in the past please supply your name and DOB only).
 Passes should be collected inside the event at the Welfare Tent (which will be clearly sign posted on site and on the accessibility map, which will be included in your pre event info pack).
 Customers who have a PA ticket will be automatically listed and should also collect their passes from Welfare.
 The accessibility map, which will be included in the pre event Information Pack will show all locations mentioned.

 There will be at least one Disabled Toilet at each Toilet Block and one by the Stage 1 viewing platform.
 The accessibility map, which will be included in the pre-event Information Pack, will show each location.

 There will be some provision for lowered bars on site.
 The accessibility map, which will be included in the pre-event Information Pack, will show each location.

 There is some seating across the site – however this is limited and is within picnic areas only.
-The stage shows are standing only.
-We recommend that if seating is compulsory to your enjoyment of the event, then please bring it with you.
+As part of our entrance policy, customers are not allowed to bring seating to the event (with the exception of wheelchairs).

 HEARING INDUCTION LOOPS